 Each year, you must have your child’s progress evaluated.
 You have several options:

-- Certified teacher evaluation: A Florida-certified teacher reviews your portfolio
+- Certified teacher evaluation: A state-certified teacher reviews your portfolio

-- Standardized test: Any nationally normed test (no minimum score required)
+- Standardized test: Any national test (no minimum score required)

 - Psychologist evaluation: A licensed psychologist evaluates progress

-The evaluation is due on the anniversary of your notice of intent.
-If you filed on September 15, evaluations are due by September 15 each year.
+Specifically, the evaluation is due on the anniversary of your notice.
+For instance, if you filed on September 15, evaluations are due each September 15.

 Step 5: Keep the Evaluation on File

 File your evaluation with the school district?
 Nope.
 Just keep it yourself.
-The district can request to see it, but you don’t have to send it unless asked.
-Most families are never asked.
+Of course, the district can request it.
+However, you don’t have to send it unless asked.
+In fact, most families are never asked.

-- No specific subjects required: Teach what you think is important
+- Subject freedom: Teach what you think matters

-- No minimum hours: No daily or yearly hour requirements
+- Flexible hours: No daily or yearly hour rules

-- No minimum days: No 180-day rule for homeschoolers
+- Schedule freedom: No 180-day rule for homeschoolers

-- No teacher credentials: You don’t need a degree
+- Parent qualifications: You don’t need a degree

-- No test score requirements: If you test, there’s no passing score needed
+- Testing flexibility: If you test, no passing score needed

-Florida requires education for children ages 6-16.
-Your child must be in school (including homeschool) if they turn 6 on or before February 1 of the school year.
+Education is required for children ages 6-16.
+Your child must be in school if they turn 6 on or before February 1 of the school year.

 Withdrawing from Public School

-If your child is currently in a Florida public school:
+If your child is in a public school now:

-- Notify the school your child is withdrawing
+- Tell the school your child is leaving

 - Request records and transcripts for your files

-The district should release your child once they receive your notice of intent.
+Generally, the district should release your child once they get your notice.
 If you face pushback, contact FPEA or HSLDA for help.
-They support families dealing with district issues.

 Annual Evaluation Options Explained